dascritch/cpu-audio/API.md

 Console messages
 ----------------

-Any technical messages for cpu-audio.js will starts with `CPU-AUDIO: `.
+Any technical messages for cpu-audio.js will begin with `CPU-AUDIO: `.
 All messages are in English, there is no translation for console messages.
-Except if you want to help, but those messages may vary a lot alongside versions.
+Except if you want to help, but those messages may vary a lot between versions.